• USA

 Does my group need a bank account?

 Many smaller groups find that it is easier to keep everything on a cash basis and have the treasurer get money orders as needed.
 However, if checks are ever put into the Seventh Tradition collection, a bank account is necessary.
 A bank account also helps the group keep track of the money as group members and treasurers come and go.
 Checks should always be deposited promptly and never passed on as partial payment on a group literature order at WSO.
-OA Handbook for Members, Groups, and Service Bodies: Recovery Opportunities.

-How do I give receipts for SEVENTH Tradition donations?
+How do I give receipts for Seventh Tradition donations?

 Your group can use any type of cash receipt book available where office supplies are sold.
 However, money given to the group is generally not going to be tax deductible, and group leaders should never give the impression that it might be.
-In the U.S., only contributions to a non-profit organization with 501(c) (3) status are tax deductible.
-Most groups are non-profit, but do not have 501(c) (3) status.

 How do we establish review processes and conduct reviews of the financial records?